PSAR's Mission is to empower real estate professionals.

 Founded in 1928, PSAR has a rich history.
-History prior to the 1970s was documented by active members at that time.
-A copy of this history can be found in the PDF document.
+History prior to the 1970s was documented by active members at the time.
+A copy of this history can be found in this PDF document.

-With this merger and the help of East County Association of REALTORS®, PSAR would begin expanding their service area and flourish into the diverse Association it is today!
+With this merger and the help of East County Association of REALTORS®, PSAR would begin expanding its service area and flourish into the diverse Association it is today!